SocketMobile/singleentry-js/README.md

 # SingleEntryJS

 SingleEntryJS is a very simple HTML and JS boilerplate app using the Socket Mobile JavaScript Capture Module.
+If you are looking for the React project example, the repo can be found [here](https://github.com/SocketMobile/single-entry-react).

 It shows how to use the Socket Mobile CaptureJS SDK to receive the decoded data from the Socket Mobile devices into an input box.